geumsusan 금수산

 Ridgeline Views

-Reaching the ridgeline brought open views that reminded me a bit of Dengdeng Mountain in Haman, which I had hiked the previous summer.
+Reaching the ridgeline brought open views that reminded me a bit of Yeohangsan in Haman, which I had hiked the previous summer.

 The summit stone is double sided, so I took photos from both directions before heading back down.